-You probably heard the phrase crawl walk run.
+You have probably heard the phrase crawl walk run.

 The “crawl, walk, run” approach is a phased implementation strategy for introducing new technology or processes in manufacturing.
 It refers to the gradual progression from a basic, limited implementation to a more comprehensive and sophisticated one.